Welcome to Mission Creek Subbasin SGMA

 In 2014, California enacted the Sustainable Groundwater Management Act (SGMA).
 SGMA requires that a Groundwater Sustainability Plan (GSP) or Alternative Plan be adopted for basins and subbasins designated by the California Department of Water Resources (DWR) as medium- or high-priority.
 Basin prioritization is based on a variety of factors such as population, number of wells, pumping, overdraft, and other information determined to be relevant by DWR.

 SGMA requires that a Groundwater Sustainability Agency (GSA) (or Agencies – see Management Committee below) be established to manage the basin and develop the GSP or submit an Alternative Plan.
 The GSP or Alternative Plan must explain how the groundwater basin will be kept in balance to achieve long term sustainability.
 DWR will evaluate each GSP or Alternative Plan in how well it will achieve basin sustainability.
 Approved GSPs or Alternative Plans must be updated every five years.
-For the Mission Creek Subbasin the first five-year update to the Alternative Plan must be submitted to DWR by January 1, 2022.
+For the Mission Creek Subbasin the first five-year update to the Alternative Plan was submitted to DWR in December 2021 (see Alternative Plan Update page).

 Mission Creek Subbasin